 Answer: Fingerprint files are not placed in the right directory.
-Fingerprint files should be placed 'TF fingerprints' directory under that is under the Expander/organism/<org name> directory.
-For example, human FP file should be placed under: the .../Expander/organisms/human/TF fingerprints/.
+Fingerprint files should be placed 'TF fingerprints' directory under the that is under the Expander/organism/<org FP file name> directory.
+For example, the human should be placed under: .../Expander/organisms/human/TF_fingerprints/.
 When downloading the organism specific data zip, it should be extracted into the Expander/organisms/ directory.
 This will automatically put them in the right place.